 Patients who receive a diagnosis of oral HPV with active lesions in the throat have a good prognosis, especially if the disease is detected early.
 HPV-positive oropharyngeal cancers tend to have much better outcomes from treatment than other types of cancer.
 Patients with this disease tend to have fewer relapses after they’ve been treated than patients who are diagnosed with HPV-negative cancers.
 Patients who have developed oropharyngeal cancer that was treated using chemo and radiation had a higher survival rate than patients with HPV-negative tumors.

 Early detection of this type of cancer is key, so the benefits of oral HPV testing are hard to quantify.
 Testing is relatively straightforward and can literally save the patient’s life.
-Give us a call at 206-546-1611 to schedule your appointment for a dental exam and cancer screening.
+Give us a call at 206-546-1611 to for a dental exam and cancer screening.